Getting Started

 J. I. Packer and Gary Parrett, Grounded in the Gospel: Building Believers the Old-Fashioned Way (2010)

-J. I. Packer's "last campaign" has been to restore sound catechesis in the church, especially among evangelicals.
-This book emphasizes the biblical foundations of catechesis and the importance of the Gospel in orienting its practice.
-Much wisdom is to be found here.
+The late J. I. Packer was an ardent champion of catechesis, whose “last campaign,” as he described, was to restore sound gospel-centered catechesis to the church.
+This book emphasizes the biblical foundations of catechesis for a primarily evangelical audience and the importance of the Gospel in orienting the practice of catechesis.
+Much wisdom is to be found here!
 More about J. I. Packer on catechesis can be found at this link.

 To Be a Christian: An Anglican Catechism, Approved Edition (Crossway, 2020).